namyeon/namyeon.github.io/index.md

 Here's my **[cv (pdf)](./Lee_CV_060120.pdf).**

 My research interest is developing and evaluating effective mediated messages, such as science-, risk-, and health-related communication messages.
-I examine how different messages features influence audience cognitive and behavioral responses, and how the impact of those features would differ based on individuals’ characteristics.
+I examine how different message features influence the audience's cognitive and behavioral responses, and how the impact of those features would differ based on individuals’ characteristics.
 Besides, I investigate how to utilize information visualization in message development.
 * * *

 ### Journal Articles: